Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 plan to build a railroad from New York City to Mexico City.
 The enterprise was

-organized by Italian financier Count Joseph Telferner.
+organized by Italian financier Count Joseph Telfener.
 Work

 began in Texas with construction of a 91-mile line from Rosenberg through